 The Rate Control policy defines shareable policies for controlling the rate of requests to a web application.
 The Client/HTTP requests are delivered to an application server, or parts of it, which can get overloaded with peak traffic and create high response at times.
-The Barracuda Web Application Firewall's Rate Control policy prevents application servers from being overloaded.
-A Rate Control Pool specifies the maximum number of Active Requests and Client Backlogs along with a set of Preferred Clients.
-A Preferred Client specification defines a range of IP addresses and an associated weight.
+The Barracuda Web Application Firewall Rate Control policy prevents application servers from being overloaded.
+A Rate Control pool specifies the maximum number of active requests and client backlogs along with a set of preferred clients.
+A preferred client specification defines a range of IP addresses and an associated weight.
 The Barracuda Web Application Firewall uses these weights to perform a weighted round robin scheduling between queues when forwarding requests to the application server from the rate control pool.
 You can set a Rate Control pool to limit the client requests.
 The Barracuda Web Application Firewall collects requests and queues them in the pool.
-The back-end application servers receive requests from the pool at the rate specified.
+The backend application servers receive requests from the pool at the rate specified.

-A default rate control pool is provided by the Barracuda Web Application Firewall which allows the easy set up of Rate control.
-Using Edit on the BASIC > Services page or using Edit on the WEBSITES > Advanced Security page, you can select a rate control pool to apply to your Service or URL policy.
-Edit the desired Service or URL Policy to select a Rate Control Pool.
-A custom Rate Control Pool can be created on the ADVANCED > Libraries > Rate Control Pool page by selecting Add Rate Control Pool.
+A default Rate Control pool is provided by the Barracuda Web Application Firewall that allows the easy set up of Rate Control.
+Using Edit on the BASIC > Services page or using Edit on the WEBSITES > Advanced Security page, you can select a Rate Control pool to apply to your service or URL policy.
+Edit the desired service or URL policy to select a Rate Control pool.
+A custom Rate Control pool can be created on the ADVANCED > Libraries > Rate Control Pool page by selecting Add Rate Control Pool.

 Answer the following questions: